 “Fool me once, shame on you.
 Fool me twice, shame on me.”

 Three years after discovering her husband with another woman, that mantra still rules Lisa’s dating life.
 The 46-year-old Vermont artist recalls ruefully, “Ed had pulled the wool over my eyes so successfully — I’d thought he was the world’s only monogamous guy! — that I’m petrified to be played again.
 So petrified that if a date goes down the block for cigarettes, the second he gets back I’m ready to accuse him of having a secret assignation with another woman.
 Not surprisingly, my dates don’t hang around too long.”

 According to Alex, while Lisa’s behavior is understandable, it certainly puts a crimp in her goal of finding love again.
+Finding love again is hard, but the good thing is that there are sites out there that allow you to chat with random people all over the world.
 According to California-based marriage and family therapist Stacy Kaiser, “The most important thing to remember is that not every man is the man who hurt you.
 Everyone deserves to be treated as his own person.”

 True.
 But for a mature, accomplished woman who’d believed she had a good grasp of the way the world operated, being cheated on can elicit the feeling that her sense of judgment is holier than Swiss cheese.
 Thus, she sees potential betrayal lurking in every corner.

 “You become a little more hardened.
 You’re not the same person,” explains Sheila, 42.
 “After someone betrays your trust so brutally, you no longer take things at face value.
 Your innocence is gone.”
 Today, the New York banker is ensconced in a new relationship — but it was a long, rutted road to her present happiness.